d7z5/HAMSTER-COIN/README.md

 Download Solflare wallet on your mobile phone or use the browser extension.

 #### 2. Create a New Wallet:
 If you don't have a wallet yet, make a new one.
-Don't forget to write down your recovery phrase by hand.
-It's your only backup.
+Don't forget to write down your recovery phrase by hand, in the exact order.
+It's your only, single backup.
 Remember, your coins aren't stored on your phone; they're on the blockchain.
-Your recovery phrase, consisting of 12 or 24 words, is like your login and password for e-mail -- combined.
+Your recovery phrase, consisting of 12 or 24 words, is like your login and password for e-mail -- combined; keys that open the door of your coins stored on the network.
 Keep it safe and secure!

 #### 3. Fund Your Wallet:
 Buy some Solana (even 0.3 is sufficient) to add funds to your wallet.
 This is necessary to cover transaction fees in the future.
-Each transaction typically costs around 0.0005 SOL.
+Each transaction typically costs around 0.00001 SOL.
 It will last long.

 #### 4. Set Up Kids' Wallets:
 Repeat the process #2 on your kids' devices.
 Ensure they also back up their recovery phrases.
 The best -- you do it.